Spiny softshell turtle: Ecological range

-Spiny softshell turtles are often referred to as ecological generalists, meaning they are found in a wide variety of habitats.
+Spiny softshell turtles are often referred to as aquatic habitat generalists, meaning they are found in a wide variety of aquatic settings.
 The spiny softshell can be found in bodies of fresh water, including ponds, lakes, rivers, tributaries, bayous, oxbows, and streams.
 They can persist in more urban environments, as they are well-adapted to periodic habitat disturbances.
 They inhabit shallow water less than 1 m deep, but can also be found as much as 10 m deep.
 When swimming, a study suggests that they get most of their thrusting power from their forelimbs as opposed to their hindlimbs, which is common in other species.
 They can be found in areas with varying levels of vegetation, and although they are generally found in more slow-moving waters, this species abundance is greatest in waters with higher visibility and slower water velocity Spiny softshells prefer waters with sandy bottoms and clean, sandy banks.
 Sandy environments are important for nesting sites, proper juvenile growth and development, and camouflage.

 Spiny softshells migrate between warm and cold seasons.
 In each season, turtles generally stay in a single zone, and they move more within their zone during warm months.
+During cold months, spiny softshell turtles tend to overwinter in tributaries, some even showing site fidelity and returning to the same tributaries the following year.
 The spiny softshell migrates between its zones and its average home range length is 10.8 km.

 As far as home range, a study of the "eastern spiny" subspecies (which has the largest and most northern-reaching distribution) home range behavior found that turtles of northern Lake Champlain generally had two annual concentration areas for spring-summer and fall-winter, contributing to a large home range.
 Mean annual home range was also found, in the same study, to be over 10 times larger for female softshells compared to males.
 This study suggested that the large home range was due to habitat fragmentation.